Contrast Shower Benefits – Boost Your Blood Circulation And Health

 How often should I take contrast showers?

 For optimal benefits, aim for 3-7 contrast showers weekly.
-Daily practice can yield the best results, but even 2-3 times per week will provide noticeable improvements in circulation and energy.
+Daily practice can yield the best results, but even 2-3 times per week will improve circulation and energy.

 Will contrast showering help with specific health conditions?